-Born in Alloway, Scotland, on January 25, 1759, Robert Burns was the first of William and Agnes Burnes' seven children.
+Robert Burns was born in Alloway, Scotland, on January 25, 1759.
+He was the first of William and Agnes Burnes’s seven children.
 His father, a tenant farmer, educated his children at home.
 Burns also attended one year of mathematics schooling and, between 1765 and 1768, he attended an “adventure” school established by his father and John Murdock.
 His father died in bankruptcy in 1784, and Burns and his brother Gilbert took over farm.
-This hard labor later contributed to the heart trouble that Burns' suffered as an adult.
+This hard labor later contributed to the heart trouble that Burns suffered as an adult.

 At the age of fifteen, Burns fell in love and, shortly thereafter, he wrote his first poem.
 As a young man, Burns pursued both love and poetry with uncommon zeal.
 In 1785, he fathered the first of his fourteen children.
 His biographer, DeLancey Ferguson, had said, “it was not so much that he was conspicuously sinful as that he sinned conspicuously.”
 Between 1784 and 1785, Burns also wrote many of the poems collected in his first book, Poems, Chiefly in the Scottish Dialect, which was printed in 1786 and paid for by subscriptions.
 This collection was an immediate success and Burns was celebrated throughout England and Scotland as a great “peasant-poet.”